WebDevStudios/nextjs-wordpress-starter/docs/docs/backend/index.md

 ### Step 7: Set Menus

 You'll need to create at least one menu, `Primary`.
 Additionally, you can create a Mobile and Footer menu.

-`Appearance -> Menus`
+In the WordPress Dashboard, navigate to `Appearance -> Menus`

 1. Menu Name: `Primary`
 2. Display location: `Primary Menu`